fetlife/translations/CONTRIBUTING.md

 ## Coding Conventions

 Please try to always write a clear log message for each of your commits.
 One-line messages are fine for small changes, but bigger changes should be a bit meatier.

-## Code of Conduct

-Be nice!
-And if you want to know what we mean by that, please read our [Project Contributor Code of Conduct](CODE_OF_CONDUCT.md).